KDCube ReAct Agent

 When context compaction actually starts or completes, the runtime emits chat.compaction on the dedicated chat_compaction transport route.
 Browser clients and adapters such as Telegram can append this as a short progress item while the same ReAct turn continues running.

 Cache checkpoints are computed by rounds (tool call rounds + final completion).
 They allow LLM context caching to skip retokenizing earlier parts of long conversations.
-See timeline-README.md, source-pool-README.md, and react-announce-README.md.
+See timeline-README.md, source-pool-README.md, and context-caching-README.md.

 Pruning, Compaction, and Recovery

 TTL pruning and hard compaction do different jobs.
 TTL pruning keeps the cache useful by replacing older visible blocks with compact recovery rows.
-Hard compaction is the context-window safety valve: it summarizes an older range into su:<turn_id>.conv.range.summary and removes the compacted raw blocks from the visible stream.
+Hard compaction is the context-window safety valve: it summarizes an older range under a qualified conv:su:conv_...turn_... ref and removes the compacted raw blocks from the visible stream.
 Neither process deletes artifacts, tool logs, turn logs, or source rows.
 The visible text becomes a map; logical paths remain the handles for exact recovery.
 Compaction lifecycle is visible to clients through chat_compaction stream events.

 | Layer | Visible Shape | Recovery Route |